sagar7p/iNews/README.md

 iNews Sample App for Trojanhacks Workshop

-FinalApp includes the final commented app and files
+iNews-Final includes the final commented app and files

 Resources has the Model Class and images to make your own app